pashmaklang/pashmak/README.md

 # in here you can not paste number to string. first need to convert num to str with str()
 ```

-**The mem structure, is handled by Python(eval function) and you can use all of python operations in the mem calculation**
+**The mem structure, is handled by Python(eval function) and you can use all of python features in the mem calculation**

 #### Print `;` and `#`
 For printing `;` and `#` special characters, put a `\` before them: